jez500/chorus/readme.md

 - scrollTo
 - total storage
 - Font awesome
-- lots more, see lib/enabled
+- for all, see lib/enabled

 ## Developers